haeussma/masterthesis/book/introduction.md

 ## Experimental reproducibility advances in data handling

-With scope on biocatalysis, all laboratory as well as data analytic procedures, need to be described for methodological reproducibility.
+With regard to biocatalysis, all laboratory as well as data analytic procedures, need to be described for methodological reproducibility.
 Thereby, laboratory procedures include protocols how reagents as well as biological materials were crated, as well as protocols on measurement procedures.
 For that purpose, the STRENDA guidelines were developed, which define minimum reporting standards for enzyme experiments.
-The [guidelines]`https://www.beilstein-institut.de/en/projects/strenda/guidelines/` specify
+The [guidelines](https://www.beilstein-institut.de/en/projects/strenda/guidelines/) specify

+FAIR guiding principles

 {cite}`pleiss2021standardized`